 One day when I was at work, I had a fortune from a fortune cookie that read, “Happier days are definitely ahead for you.”
 I opened this fortune only a few weeks after I stopped gaming.
 Since I’ve stopped gaming, I feel 100% present with those around me.
 I want to be fully engaged in what I am doing rather than thinking about the next time I can game.
 My overall health has increased, thanks to that decision I made to stop gaming.

 The road to a life free from addiction is long and hard.
 I constantly fight against triggers that make me want to game.
 However, like the result of winning a hard-fought battle, victory is well worth the struggle.
 You don’t need to talk to me to stop problematic gaming.
 You can overcome your problematic internet use without me.
 But, if you would like help, I would love to be part of that process.
-Book an appointment with me today to start your journey to freedom.
+Click on Book an Appointment at the top right of your screen to start your journey to freedom.